David-44/carousel3D/README.md

 This carousel has been inspired by this [awesome tutorial on 3D transforms](http://desandro.github.io/3dtransforms/).

-Since support is far from perfect on 3D transform, this plug-in will require a fallback if used in a production environment.
+Since support is far from perfect on 3D transforms, this plug-in will require a fallback if used in a production environment.

 ## Features
 * No need for external libraries.